cse-570-virtual-reality-2019/CollaborativeAR-Mobile/README.md

 # CollaborativeAR-Mobile
-This repository currently contains two major components - Network and Translation
+This repository currently contains two major components - Network and Movements
 ### Network
 This folder contains the assets and scripts pertaining to the network component of the application
-### Translation
+### Movements
 This folder contains the assets and scripts pertaining to the translation and movement component of the application